PhantomCybernetics/phntm_bridge_client/README.md

 ### Add service to your compose.yaml

 > [!IMPORTANT]
-> We recommend using Cyclone DDS with your ROS2 setup and this Bridge as it offers a more predictable behavior.
+> We recommend using Cyclone DDS with this Bridge as it offers a more predictable behavior,
-> The default Fast DDS sometimes fails to receive messages for topics that were unsubscribed and subscrubed to again.
+> the default Fast DDS sometimes fails to receive messages for topics that were unsubscribed and subscrubed to again.
 > Cyclone DDS is installed with our Docker image, and selected with the ``RMW_IMPLEMENTATION`` environmental variable.
 > All parts of your ROS2 system [should be using the same ROS version and the same RMW implementation](https://docs.ros.org/en/rolling/Concepts/Intermediate/About-Different-Middleware-Vendors.html).